MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/India/GST-Settelement.md

     |**SGST/UTGST Receivable Account**|-10000|

 > [!NOTE]
-> In case of negative Credit, the same will be treated as our Liability and needs to be paid in the current period settlement.
+> In case of negative credit, the same will be treated as liability and needs to be paid in the current period settlement.

-- Example for Accounting Entries in case of Reverse Charge Liability:
+- Example for accounting entries in case of Reverse Charge Liability:

   |GST Component|Reverse Charge Liability|Credit Availed|Credit Utilized|Payment|
   |---------|---------|---------|---------|----|